Our Verdict

 People Management

-When you go to the Users section in your admin dashboard, you’ll see all your students listed there.
-You can segment based on specific criteria.
+You can see all your students listed in the Users section in your admin dashboard.
+You can filter them based on specific criteria.

-The good thing is that you have many filters available, such as course enrollments, enrollment date, total purchase amount, course completion status, etc.
+The good thing is that you have many filters available, such as tags, course enrollments, enrollment date, total purchase amount, and course completion status.

 Once you apply a filter, you can select multiple students and take bulk actions like adding them to a course, removing them from a course, deleting their accounts, sending them an email, adding a tag, or simply exporting the data.

-Moreover, you can select a single user and change their account information, see their purchases, manage subscriptions, and track progress.
+Moreover, you can select a single user and change their account information, track progress, see their purchases, manage subscriptions, and issue refunds.

 Finally, Teachable lets you import students into your school and enroll them in specific courses.
 You can add them one by one or import them in bulk.